-A written directive requires that members receive copies of and are instructed in the agency's use of force policy before they are authorized to carry lethal or less-lethal weapons.
+- A. Members receive copies of and are instructed in the agency's use of force policy before they are authorized to carry lethal or less-lethal weapons. - B. Annual refresher training to include agency use of force policy and at least one mandatory training topic on use of force as required by CJSTC.

 - Written directive addressing elements of the standard (Qty Initial: 1) (Qty Reaccred: 1) - Receipt of use of force policy prior to authorization/ assignment.
 (Qty Initial: 3) (Qty Reaccred: 1 each year) - Documentation of training prior to authorization/assignment.
-(Qty Initial: 3) (Qty Reaccred: 1 each year) - Interviews
+(Qty Initial: 3) (Qty Reaccred: 1 each year) - Proof of annual refresher training for use of force policy (Qty Initial: 3) (Qty Reaccred: 1 each year) - Proof of annual refresher training for required use of force training topic, at least one topic each year (Qty Initial: 3) (Qty Reaccred: 1 each year, different topic each year) - Interviews